This page provides access to a variety of resources that can help you make a positive difference in the lives of companion animals.

 As our thinking on gonadectomy evolves, honest and transparent conversations must take place within the profession as well as between veterinarians and pet owners.
 In order to facilitate that discussion, AVMA has developed spay/neuter resources to help veterinarians sort through the many factors involved in these decisions for canine and feline patients.

 Are you an AVMA or SAVMA member?
 We invite you to share your thoughts on canine gonadectomy—or any other animal welfare topic—by joining The Conversation on LinkedIn.

-Our landing page on the socialization of puppies and kittens features a new literature review on this subject.
-Please watch this space for more information on how to get young puppies and kittens of to the best possible start in life!
+Our veterinary resources on the socialization of puppies and kittens feature a new literature review on this subject.
+Please watch this space for more information on how to get young puppies and kittens off to the best possible start in life!